apache/kyuubi/docs/deployment/engine_share_level.md

 | **SERVER**     | One engine per cluster       | Admin                        | Highest If Secured </br> Lowest If Unsecured | Admin ONLY If Secured |

 - Better isolation degree of engines gives us better stability of an engine and the query executions running on it.
-- Better sharability of engines means we are more likely to reuse an engine which is already in full speed.
+- Better shareability of engines means we are more likely to reuse an engine which is already in full speed.

 ### CONNECTION